 |

-During --mirror and --delorean it is sometimes useful to not have an exact timestamp comparison bewteen
+During --mirror and --delorean it is sometimes useful to not have an exact timestamp comparison between

-source and dest, but kind of a fuzzy comparison, because the systemtime of NAS drives is not exactly synced
+source and destination, but kind of a fuzzy comparison, because the systemtime of NAS drives is not exactly synced

 with the host.